FREQUENTLY ASKED QUESTIONS

 You can call the Student Help Desk at (559)278-7000.
 They can help you get logged back in to your account to access personal information, unofficial transcripts, etc.

-If you encountered an error or technical problem, please provide your full name or username, your telephone number or e-mail address, any details you remember about what you were entering or clicking on when the problem occurred, and the heading/title or WWW address of the screen you were working on.
+If you encountered an error or technical problem, please email XAP support with your full name or username, your telephone number or e-mail address, any details you remember about what you were entering or clicking on when the problem occurred, and the heading/title or WWW address of the screen you were working on.